iliyan89/soho-lab/README.md

 ## Objective

 This Small Office/Home Office project was build from scratch and is designed to serve three separate LANs in one entity.
 It is created using Cisco's Packet Tracer and is fully operational.
-Since I am still on my path to the CCNA 200-301 v1.1, I used a YouTube video as a referrence to guide me.
+Since I am still on my path to the CCNA 200-301 v1.1, I used a YouTube content to guide me.
 This project helped me a lot in understanding CCNA concepts and makes the further learning process easier and more clear.

 ### Skills Learned